mynameischris/coding-challenge-source/README.md

 ## Regarding the api
 For the CORS policy, I've allowed all origins/methods/headers.
 In a real-world application, you'd ideally lock it down to specific origins/methods/headers.

+The spa is communicating with the api over HTTP.
+In a real-world application, you'd communicate over HTTPS.